Higher-Order Transformers With Kronecker-Structured Attention: Experiments

 \section{Experiments}

-We thoroughly evaluate HOT on two high order data tasks, validating the generality of the proposed framework.
+We thoroughly evaluate HOT on three high-order data tasks, validating the generality of the proposed framework.
 At each subsection, we introduce the task, benchmark datasets, and baselines used, and discuss the performance results.
 Implementation details are presented in the appendix.
 We close the section by reviewing ablation studies that further confirm our theory and design choices.